statengeneraal/laws-markdown/verdrag/agreement/on/the/international/carriage/of/perishable/foodstuffs/and/on/etc/BWBV0004371/README.md

 (ii)<sup>*)The procedure will be defined.</sup> the system must have an accuracy of ± 0.5°C within the measurement range – 20°C to + 30°C;

-(iii)<sup>*)The procedure will be defined.</sup> the measuring accuracy must not change by more than 0.3°C during operation in the ambient temperature range – 20°C + 30°C;
+(iii)<sup>*)The procedure will be defined.</sup> the measuring accuracy must not change by more than 0.3°C during operation in the ambient temperature range – 20°C to + 30°C;

 (iv)the display resolution of the instrument should be 0.1°C;